machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### How `addWebSearch(...)` behaves

-- It always creates a user location object with type `approximate`.
+- It creates a `UserLocation` builder and always sets the location type to `approximate`.
-- If `type` equals the provider default alias `default`, the method converts it to `web_search_preview`.
+- If `type` equals the provider alias `default`, the method translates it to `web_search_preview`.
 - It optionally fills `city`, `country`, and `region` when values are present.
-- It builds an OpenAI `WebSearchTool` instance and stores it in the provider tool map.
+- It builds an OpenAI `WebSearchTool` instance.
+- The resulting tool is wrapped as a provider `Tool` and stored in the provider tool map.

 ### Configuration